observablehq/inputs/README.md

 <img src="./img/radio.png" alt="A single-choice Radio input of colors" width="640">

 The Radio input allows the user to choose one of a given set of options; or, if desired, multiple values may be chosen with checkboxes.
 Unlike the [Select](#Select) input, all of the Radio input’s choices are visible up-front.
+If multiple choice is allowed via the *multiple* option, the input’s value is the array of elements in the iterable *data* that are currently selected; if single choice is required, the input’s value is the selected element from the iterable *data*, or null if no choice has been made.

 The available *options* are: